USW's strength and conditioning course is designed, written and delivered by internationally renowned industry professionals.

 |Other: Travel to Placement Costs||

-Year 2 & 3.
+Year 2 and 3.
 Students have to fund travel and subsistence costs when on work placements.
 Costs will very, depending on location.

 Apply via UCAS if you are a UK/EU residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.